Pppp1116/content-license-policy/README.md

 - Strip attribution or watermarks in a fork or mirror;
 - Re-license the Content under a different license.

+If the Owner notifies you that a public fork, mirror, or gist is in breach of this Policy, you must promptly make it private or delete it, as reasonably requested by the Owner.

 ---

 ## 9. Member Content and License to the Owner